 National and International Leadership

-Continued National Leadership in Cancer Care: For the 10th year, City of Hope ranked in the top 25 cancer hospitals in the U.S.News & World Report’s Best Hospitals list — recognition that reflects ongoing efforts to deliver the best patient care possible.
-Rated at 15 in the entire country, City of Hope is one of fewer than 150 medical centers to appear on the national Best Hospitals list.
+Continued National Leadership in Cancer Care: For the tenth year, City of Hope ranked in the top cancer hospitals in the U.S.News & World Report’s Best Hospitals list — recognition that reflects ongoing efforts to deliver the best patient care possible.

 Coordinating Worldwide Islet Cell Research Efforts: City of Hope continues its role as the Data Coordinating Center of the Integrated Islet Distribution Program (IIDP), a multiyear initiative to supply high-quality islet cells to diabetes researchers around the world.
 In that role, we were recently awarded an additional five-year, $15 million grant from the National Institutes of Health (NIH) to help ensure that researchers get the cells they need.
 Research efforts supported by the IIDP at City of Hope have led to more than 420 high-quality scientific studies being published.